What Is a Stay Interview? Everything Small Businesses Need to Know

 Bottom Line

-Stay interviews can increase your company’s retention rate.
-The key is to use the information you get from these discussions with your employees and take actionable steps to improve their experience.
-You can learn if your team is happy overall or if there are specific issues that need to be addressed.
+Stay interviews can increase your company’s employee retention rate.
+The key is to use the information from these discussions with your employees and take actionable steps to improve their experience.
+You can learn if your team is happy overall or if specific issues need to be addressed.
 Take proactive steps and show them you hear them.
 Ultimately, this will improve your company’s retention rate, employee engagement, and productivity.